Klipper3d/klipper/docs/G-Codes.md

 intended for low-level diagnostics and debugging.

 #### SET_KINEMATIC_POSITION

 `SET_KINEMATIC_POSITION [X=<value>] [Y=<value>] [Z=<value>]
+[SET_HOMED=<[X][Y][Z]>] [CLEAR_HOMED=<[X][Y][Z]>]`: Force the
-[CLEAR=<[X][Y][Z]>]`: Force the low-level kinematic code to believe the toolhead is at the given cartesian position.
+low-level kinematic code to believe the toolhead is at the given cartesian position and set/clear homed status.
 This is a diagnostic and debugging command; use SET_GCODE_OFFSET and/or G92 for regular axis transformations.
-If an axis is not specified then it will default to the position that the head was last commanded to.
 Setting an incorrect or invalid position may lead to internal software errors.

-Use the CLEAR parameter to forget the homing state for the given axes.
-Note that CLEAR will not override the previous functionality; if an axis is not specified to CLEAR it will have its kinematic position set as per above.
-This command may invalidate future boundary checks; issue a G28 afterwards to reset the kinematics.
+The `X`, `Y`, and `Z` parameters are used to alter the low-level kinematic position tracking.
+If any of these parameters are not set then the position is not changed - for example `SET_KINEMATIC_POSITION Z=10` would set all axes as homed, set the internal Z position to 10, and leave the X and Y positions unchanged.
+Changing the internal position tracking is not dependent on the internal homing state - one may alter the position for both homed and not homed axes, and similarly one may set or clear the homing state of an axis without altering its internal position.

+The `SET_HOMED` parameter defaults to `XYZ` which instructs the kinematics to consider all axes as homed.
+A bare `SET_KINEMATIC_POSITION` command will result in all axes being considered homed (and not change its current position).
+If it is not desired to change the state of homed axes then assign `SET_HOMED` to an empty string - for example:
+`SET_KINEMATIC_POSITION SET_HOMED= X=10`.
+It is also possible to
+request an individual axis be considered homed (eg, `SET_HOMED=X`), but note that non-cartesian style kinematics (such as delta kinematics) may not support setting an individual axis as homed.

+The `CLEAR_HOMED` parameter instructs the kinematics to consider the given axes as not homed.
+For example, `CLEAR_HOMED=XYZ` would request all axes to be considered not homed (and thus require homing prior to movement on those axes).
+The default is `SET_HOMED=XYZ` even if `CLEAR_HOMED` is present, so the command `SET_KINEMATIC_POSITION CLEAR_HOMED=Z` will set X and Y as homed and clear the homing state for Z.  Use `SET_KINEMATIC_POSITION SET_HOMED= CLEAR_HOMED=Z` if the goal is to clear only the Z homing state.
+If an axis is specified in neither `SET_HOMED` nor `CLEAR_HOMED` then its homing state is not changed and if it is specified in both then `CLEAR_HOMED` has precedence.
+It is possible to request clearing of an individual axis, but on non-cartesian style kinematics (such as delta kinematics) doing so may result in clearing the homing state of additional axes.
+Note the `CLEAR` parameter is currently an alias for the `CLEAR_HOMED` parameter, but this alias will be removed in the future.

 ### [gcode]